-This article describes how to apply rules to default tables and charts (with tests) in Displayr (i.e. not R tables or R-based visualizations).
-Rules are a set of predefined automated functions – most commonly they could be thought of as a way of conditionally formatting tables (where you specify the conditions).
-But the range of available functions extends well beyond formatting.
+This article describes how to apply rules to drag-and-drop tables, many R tables*, and visualizations (with tests) in Displayr (not R-based visualizations).
+Rules are a set of predefined automated functions – most commonly, they could be thought of as a way of conditionally formatting tables (where you specify the conditions).
+However the range of available functions extends well beyond formatting.
 The current library of automated options includes (but is not limited to):

 - Highlighting cells or chart series via custom criteria (e.g., ranges, greater/less than, top n).